What is Microblading?

 The area may be slightly pink after the procedure and colour can appear a little darker.
 This is normal for spmu procedures and part of the healing process.
 The colour will fade by up to 25-40% as it heals.
-In the following days, the treated area will continue to be darker and you will notice dryness & flaking.
+In the following days, the treated area will continue to be darker and you will notice a little dryness & flaking.
 Do not pick or scratch as this may damage the skin and the outcome of the pigment.
 The pigment will lighten up in colour as it heals.
 No down time is required after manual pmu procedures.
 It takes approximately 7-14 days for the area to completely heal over, and about 3 weeks for the color to fully set in.
 You'll notice the color is very light right around 1.5-2 weeks post treatment; the skin will have an opaque milky looking quality to it.
 This is known as the milk skin and is common in tattooing.
 True color will reveal itself once fully healed.

 Is the touch up session necessary?